 Congolese Spotted lion

 A “Congolese Spotted Lion” was exhibited in London in 1908.
-The cat was the product of a mating between a female leopard-jaguar cross which was then crossed with a lion.
+It fooled the public into believing that they were seeing a unique species of lion.
+The cat was not a lion but a hybrid cat; product of a mating between a female leopard-jaguar cross which was then crossed with a lion.
 The breeding took place at Lincoln Park Zoo, Chicago, USA.
 The cat appears to have been referred to in the book Wildcats of the World by Guggisberg.
 The author states that around the turn-of-the-century three cubs were born at a Chicago Zoo.
 They were the result of a mating between a male jaguar and a female leopard.
-They was sold to a “travelling menagerie”.
+They were sold to a “travelling menagerie”.
 The male was killed by a lion.
 The females grew to the size of a jaguar.
 They were mated to a lion which resulted in several litters.
 One of these offspring, which were jaguar-leopard-lions was brought to London zoo.
 According to the author, the cat “looked like a young, slim lioness but was marked with brown spots of a jaguar or leopard-like pattern.
 The cat was called a “lijagulep”.